Mondays 2pm - 3.30pm at Abbeyfields Community Centre, Back Lane, Winchcombe (£5 per session) (term-time only)

 Or visit this website, click here.
 Run by Cheltenham Trust, this website will give you more details on this and other walks, and lots more reasons to try it out too!

-Fridays 10am - 12 midday at Winchcombe Library (No charge but a suggested donation of £1 towards the cost of refreshments)
+Fridays 10am - 12 midday at Winchcombe Library (Term-time only) (No charge but a suggested donation of £1 towards the cost of refreshments)

 All ages and all abilities are welcome.
 Bring your own projects or come and see what others are working on.
 Its a great way to get inspired, pick up tips and make new friends.
 Help create hats for newborns at Gloucester neonatal unit, blankets for cats and dogs at Battersea Dogs Home and warm woollies for sailors through the Mission to Seafarers.
 A lovely sociable group, with refreshments as well!